Sometimes you get free service for a month or two, but paying for internet racks up a lot after your freebie trial.

 Using your phone as a hotspot is essentially using it as a mobile router.
 You can turn on the hotspot feature, and use it to connect to other devices nearby.

-There are lots of services available that can get you free internet for life, and hopefully, this article will have helped you with how to get free internet at home without paying.
+There are lots of programs available that can get you free internet service, and hopefully, this article will have helped you with how to get free internet at home without paying.

 Make sure that you keep your information safe when using free Wifi, as open hotspots won’t usually be as secure, so keep this in mind when doing things online such as online banking.

 If you are looking for more ways of saving money by getting things for free, take a look at how to get free gift cards and birthday freebies.

 We have many ways to help you get free money, free gift cards, and even free coffee– no doubt we have your back to get you some free Wifi!